aptos-labs/aptos-core/ecosystem/typescript/sdk/src/plugins/__tests__/ans_module/README.md

 ### Generate ANS module for testing

+#### Why doing it this way?

+While running tests we spin up a local testnet to test against it.
+For framework modules (0x1,0x2,0x3) it is easier to test as it is part of the local testnet.
+For packages in custom addresses, we need to compile and publish the package on a given address and then test against it.
+ANS is one example for this kind of packages.
+Until we have a better tool/solution to compile a move package in TS, we need to compile the package locally using CLI, and then we can publish it using the ts sdk during tests.

+ANS compiled branch = main
+Latest ANS compiled version = 1.0.0
+Latest ANS compiled commit = 143bdb52281ba5bc4b4f0a12b84dd0f3f06c7b9b

 1. cd into `core` in [this](https://github.com/aptos-labs/aptos-names-contracts) repo
 2. Create a new account so you have access to the account's private key, can generate an account with